Why Consumers Are Better Off With Single-Close Construction To Permanent Loans

 The intervening lien effectively prevents the borrower from closing on the permanent loan that will pay off the construction loan.
 The new permanent loan to be recorded into a first lien position both the construction loan, (in 1st lien) and the mechanics lien, (a 2nd lien) have to be paid off.
 This can become a critical issue for the borrower if the construction loan is maturing and the borrower has locked the rate on the new permanent loan and only has days or weeks to fund the loan.
 While it is true the sub-contractor still has to prove in court that this is a valid mechanics lien (usually within 60 days) it is still a powerful tool for the sub-contractor to use to get paid.

-Intervening liens do not exist in SC CTP lending.
-Any mechanics lien filed is simply filed in a 2nd lien position behind the SC CTP loan, which has a 30 year term and does not require a second closing; and, therefore the recordation of a 2nd Deed of Trust.
+Intervening liens do not exist in single-close construction to permanent lending.
+Any mechanics lien filed is simply filed in a 2nd lien position behind the one time close construction loan, which has a 30 year term and does not require a second closing; and, therefore the recordation of a 2nd Deed of Trust.

 The driving force behind the growth of Single Close Construction to Perm loans over the past few years has been the Secondary Mortgage market and the severe lack of housing inventory.
 The involvement of the secondary mortgage market in what was once considered to be niche loan product is quickly evolving into a mainstream loan product that lenders of all types and sizes will be offering the consumer in the future.